 SECTION 8.
 JOINT DRIVEWAYS AND GARAGES: Where joint driveways and joint garages were in existence prior to the passage of this ordinance, it shall be permissible to repair, reconstruct or enlarge joint garages and it is not necessary to conform to the provisions governing internal lot lines.

 SECTION 9.
 LOT SIZE REQUIREMENTS FOR UTILITIES.
-Notwithstanding any other provision of these regulations, none of the following utility or communication facilities shall be required to comply fully with the lot size requirements and bulk regulations of the zoning district in which they are located, except as may be determined by the Board of Zoning Appeals where a conditional use is required in certain districts.
+Notwithstanding any other provision of these regulations, none of the following utility or communication facilities shall be required to comply fully with the lot size requirements and bulk regulations of the zoning district in which they are located, except as may be determined by the Board of Zoning Appeals where a special use is required in certain districts.

 1. Communication structures.